European-XFEL/EXtra-foam/docs/start.rst

 The data is streamed from files after the ``Serve`` button is clicked.
 The user is free to use any available ``port``. ``Hostname`` is usually `localhost`, but it can also be a remote machine.
-Different from the real-time case, ``Source`` here refers to the full path of the directory which contains the (calibrated) files.
+Different from the real-time case, the user needs to specify the full path of the directory which contains the (calibrated) files.

 .. image:: images/data_source_from_file.png